 Stage 1: From Adelaide to the Fleurieu Peninsula

 Then continue your journey to Victoria via the charming seaside towns of Victor Harbor and Port Elliot, which are quite lively in the summer season.
-They are also recommended for observing the migration of whales in the winter months (June to October)!
+Take the horse-drawn tram across the causeway to Granite Island and enjoy a walk around the island.
+From May to October, Southern Right Whales can be spotted off the coast.

 Good to know: